Our plans for Land South of Hill Dyke Road

 If you have any questions about the proposals, please either call us on 0800 148 8911 or email us at info@hilldykeroad.co.uk.
 Alternatively, please write to us using the following address, FREEPOST Meeting Place Consultation.

 The site is located to the south east of Wheathampstead.
 Hill Dyke Road and nearby homes lie to the north of the site, with further homes located to the west.
 To the south is open countryside and to the east of the site is Dyke Lane, with woodland beyond.
 There are trees/vegetation along all boundaries of the site.
 The site is separated from the Scheduled Ancient Monument (‘SAM’) of the Belgic Oppidum and Devil’s Dyke by Dyke Lane.
+The proposed development will be designed to be no closer to the SAM than existing Wheathampstead.

-- Around 95 high-quality new homes including 38 (40%) affordable homes.
+- 97 high-quality new homes including 39 (40%) affordable homes.

 - A mix of homes ranging from 1 bed to 5 bed to meet a diverse range of local housing need.